Breaking of a floating particle raft by water waves: Fragmentation of a particle raft

-Here, we characterize in our experiment the graphite floe area distribution in Fig.~\ref{FloeAreadistribution} first for a run where $a=1.27$ mm, $f=3$ Hz and $t>400$ s.
-For one time step, the number of floes $N$, of samples is moderate.
-Thus, in order to present a better converged quantity, we compute the complementary cumulative distribution function or exceedance $E_t (A)$ in Fig.~\ref{FloeAreadistribution} (a) for selected values, $400$, $600$, $900$, $1200$, $1500$ and $1800$ s. $E_t (A)$ corresponds to the probability to select a floe of area larger than the value $A$. $E_t$ is related to the probability density function $P_t$ by the relation: The first time value is chosen to have a sufficient statistics, \textit{i.e.} more than 100 floes.
+The first time value is chosen to have a sufficient statistics, \textit{i.e.} more than 100 floes.
 Due to the notable decrease of the mean area $\langle A \rangle$ shown in Fig.~\ref{FloeEvoltime} (a) as a function of time, the function $E_t(A)$ shifts towards the left axis with time.
 To reduce the effect of the time varying typical size of floes, we study now the distribution of the rescaled area, $s=A/\langle A \rangle$, as it has been suggested by Gherardi and Lagomarsino~\cite{Gherardi2015} motivated by the scaling analysis of fragmentation~\cite{cheng1988scaling}.
-As shown in Fig.~\ref{FloeAreadistribution} (b), the use of the rescaled area gather the distributions obtained at various time steps, on nearly one curve.
-Therefore, the evolution of the floe area distribution is mainly controlled by the the time variation of $\langle A \rangle$, the first moment of the distribution, at least when $\sigma_A/\langle A \rangle $ remains of order 1 in the second regime (Fig.~\ref{FloeEvoltime} (b) for $t>t^\star=400$ s).
+As shown in Fig.~\ref{FloeAreadistribution} (b), the use of the rescaled area gathers the distributions obtained at various time steps, on nearly one curve.
+Therefore, the evolution of the floe area distribution is mainly controlled by the time variation of $\langle A \rangle$, the first moment of the distribution, at least when $\MA{\sigma_A/\langle A \rangle }$ remains of order 1 in the second regime (Fig.~\ref{FloeEvoltime} (b) for $t>t^\star=400$ s).
 Then, the distribution of $s$ is stationary in good approximation.
 We can thus consider the data set composed of the floe area measured at all time steps to compute the probability density function $P(s)$ and benefit to the larger statistics.
 The result is displayed in Fig.~\ref{FloeAreadistribution} (c).
 At small scale, the arbitrary cut-off for minimal cluster size makes the interpretation questionable.
-For intermediate values on roughly one decade, \textit{i.e.} $s \in [0.2,4]$, the measured distribution is compatible with a power law $P(s) \propto s^{-\gamma}$, with $\gamma \approx 1.2 $.
-For $s>4$, the distribution is better fitted by a second power law with an exponent about $-4.6$, than by a decreasing exponential.
-Our data are thus not well described by a power law with an exponential cut-off at large scale as predicted by in some models~\cite{Herman2010,Gherardi2015}.
-Note that in the field, a probability density function made of two distinct power laws at small and large scales has been reported for relatively small ice floes (``pancakes floes")~\cite{alberello2019brief}.
-However, in our experiment, due to the small range of scales available and the limited statistics for large floes, it is difficult for now to assess the robustness of the statistics of large floes and we discuss thus the behavior in the intermediate domain.
-Moreover, we characterize the second regime, for $t>t^\star$, which combines fragmentation and erosion of the floes, which is not described by quantitative models in the literature.
+For intermediate values on roughly one decade, \textit{i.e.} $s \in [0.2,4]$, the measured distribution is compatible with a power law {$P(s) \propto s^{-\chi}$, with $\chi = 1.2 $.} For $s>4$, the distribution is better fitted by a second power law with an exponent about $-4.6$, than by a decreasing exponential.
+Our data are thus not well described by the Gamma distribution formed by a power law with an exponential cut-off at large scale predicted by fragmentation models~\cite{Herman2010,Gherardi2015}.
+Note that in the field a probability density function made of two distinct power laws at small and large scales has been reported for relatively small ice floes (``pancakes floes")~\cite{alberello2019brief}.
+However, in our experiment, due to the small range of scales available and the limited statistics for large floes are not, it is difficult for now to assess the robustness of the statistics of large floes and we discuss thus the behavior in the intermediate domain.
+Moreover, we characterize the second regime, for $t>t^\star$, which seems to combine fragmentation and erosion of the floes, a regime not described by quantitative models in the literature.